44100hertz/branchy16/README.md

 ### Screen and Timing

-The PPU is the device at 0xf100-0xf1ff that is responsible for drawing to the screen.
+The PPU is a device at 0xf100-0xf1ff that is responsible for drawing to the screen.
+It shares RAM with the CPU, which it uses as input for drawing.

 Its output resolution is 240x240 with a 320x320 scan region.
 Overall, the PPU draws 240 scanlines for 1920 CPU cycles, then draws nothing for 640 CPU cycles called VBLANK.
 Within each scanline, the PPU draws 240 pixels for 6 cycles, then draws nothing for 2 CPU cycles called HBLANK.
 Writes to the GPU are ignored while it is drawing, but can be performed during either VBLANK or HBLANK.